tum-gis/ckanext-grouphierarchy-sddi/README.md

 # ckanext-grouphierarchy
 ## Overview
 This extension based on the [ckanext-hierarchy](https://github.com/ckan/ckanext-hierarchy) extension.
+The `ckanext-grouphierarchy-sddi`extension **requires** [ckanext-hierarchy](https://github.com/ckan/ckanext-hierarchy) extension.
+The `ckanext-grouphierarchy-sddi`extension is tested with v1.2.0 of the [ckanext-hierarchy](https://github.com/ckan/ckanext-hierarchy) extension.

 The `ckanext-grouphierarchy` provides a new field on the group edit form to select a parent group.
 This new hierarchical arrangement of groups is displayed using templates in this extension, instead of the usual list.
 An group